 5. Lewis-Clark State College will review every report made to the Confidential Report Line.

 a.
-The department(s) receiving the report from Lighthouse Services will gather evidence through initial inquiries to determine if an unethical or illegal activity has occurred and if it should be further investigated.
+The department(s) receiving the report from Lighthouse Services will gather evidence following their departmental procedures to determine if an unethical or illegal activity has occurred and if it should be further investigated.

 b.
 The department(s) will determine what other appropriate Lewis-Clark department(s) or employee(s) need to be involved to fully investigate violations.